The following rules were updated by the State Committee on September 9, 2017.

-The Town chairman or, if unavailable, or if the records of the secretary of state show there is no chairman, any three voters of the town, shall arrange to hold a caucus on the day designated by the state chairman, in some public place within the town, and shall set the hour of the caucus.
-At least five days before the day of the caucus the chairman shall post a notice of the date, purpose, time and place of the caucus in the town clerk’s office and in at least one other public place in town.
+The Town Chair or, if unavailable, or if the records of the secretary of state show there is no Chair, any three voters of the town, shall arrange to hold a caucus on the day designated by the state Chair, in some public place within the town, and shall set the hour of the caucus.
+At least five days before the day of the caucus the Chair shall post a notice of the date, purpose, time and place of the caucus in the town clerk’s office and in at least one other public place in town.
 In towns of one thousand or more population, he shall also publish the notice in a newspaper having general circulation in the town.
-If three voters arrange to call the caucus, the voters shall designate one of their number to perform the duties prescribed above for the town chairman.
+If three voters arrange to call the caucus, the voters shall designate one of their number to perform the duties prescribed above for the town Chair.

 17 VSA § 2310.
 ELECTION OF STATE COMMITTEE

 The Chair of the county committee shall be a member of the state committee.
 Each county committee shall be entitled to elect at least two additional members of the state committee, one male and one female.
 These delegates need not be members of the county committee.
 If the rules or bylaws of a state committee provide for apportionment of additional members of the state committee to come from the county, the county committee also shall elect those additional members.
 All county committee members and officers and all persons elected to the state committee shall be voters in the county from which they are elected.
 County committee members and delegates to the state committee shall serve for the following two years or until their successors are elected or appointed.